Tonoychan/Student-Sim/README.md

 ![Remote Config demo](docs/gifs/RemoteConfig.gif)

 **What it does**
-Pulls tuning values and content JSON from the Unity Dashboard at login — stamina caps, daily interaction count, exam schedules, quest lists, and per-subject level data.
+Pulls tuning values and content JSON from the Unity Dashboard at login — stamina caps, daily interaction count, exam schedules, quest lists, per-subject level data, exam data.

 **How it is implemented**
 - `UnityService` kicks off `UnityRemoteConfigService.InitializeAndFetchAsync()` immediately after UGS init (fire-and-forget).